-What Type of Compensation can I Recover in a Medical Malpractice Lawsuit for my Child's Birth Injury?
+What Type of Compensation Can I Recover for my Child in a Birth Injury Lawsuit?

 Filing a cause of action for your child’s birth injury can be the only way to obtain the financial compensation your family needs.
 If you are paying for long-term medical expenses, along with lost wages and disability costs, your financial future could depend on whether you hold the at-fault party responsible for damages.
 A successful medical malpractice lawsuit for a birth injury in Illinois could result in the recovery of many types of damages.

 The two main categories of civil lawsuit damages are compensatory and punitive.
 The goal of compensatory damages is to reimburse a victim for the losses he or she suffered in the accident.
 Compensatory damages should provide restitution for economic and noneconomic losses the victim incurred because of the actions of the defendant.

 The theory behind compensatory damages is that since the victim did not cause his or her own damages, the victim should not have to pay.
 Almost all successful birth injury claims result in some amount of compensatory damages.